Bibzzs/CppND-Program_FinalProject-BirdFly/README.md

 This project is a home made little game : Bird Attack.

 The goal of this game is to escape from birds as long as you can.
 You start with 100 life point.
+More you survive, more bird will be added.
-When your life point is down to 0, then the game is over.
+When your life point is down to 0, then the game is over and your score appears.

 Hope you enjoy it !  :wink: